bparanj/crystal/computer/electronics/microcontroller/arduino-vs-raspberrypi.md

 - **Raspberry Pi**:
   - **Linux-Based Operating Systems**: Typically runs a full operating system, such as Raspbian (now Raspberry Pi OS), allowing for multitasking and a wide range of software applications.
-  - **Programming**: Supports multiple programming languages, including Python, C++, Java, and more, and can be programmed using various IDEs.
+  - **Programming**: Supports multiple programming languages,  Python, C++, Java, and more, and can be programmed using various IDEs.

 ### 4. **Power Consumption**
 - **Arduino**: